PhoenixStormJr/alternate-simple-ntp-phoenix/README.md

 2: Copy SetTime.py to /home/UserName/Phoenix_NTP/SetTime.py.
 If the folder does not exist, create it.

+3: Copy SetTime.desktop to /home/UserName/.config/autostart/SetTime.desktop and (optionally) copy SetTime.desktop to /home/UserName/Desktop/SetTime.desktop

+(I am making a setup script, but that's the gist of it.)

-Google colab to test it:
+# Google colab to test it:

 https://colab.research.google.com/github/PhoenixStormJr/alternate-simple-ntp-phoenix/blob/main/Time_with_server_python.ipynb